You said yes (or popped the question yourself) and announced your engagement to your family and friends… but now what?

 46. Break in Your Wedding Shoes

 The last thing you want is blistered feet on your wedding day.
-Wear your wedding shoes around the house to break them in and ensure they’re comfortable.
+Wear your wedding shoes around the house to break them in and ensure they’re comfortable - this goes for brides and grooms!

 READ MORE: How to Break in Your Wedding Shoes